New Gunfire Hits Haiti Capital As Locals Wait For Talks Progress - UrduPoint

 The scenes of chaos played out as the impoverished Caribbean country continued a tense wait for the establishment of a transitional government -- part of a deal that brought the promised resignation of unpopular Prime Minister Ariel Henry.

-The nine members of a presidential transitional council, representing a range of Haitian society, were to meet via Zoom on Saturday afternoon with representatives of the Caribbean Community (Caricom) to finalize details on the new governing body, according to an official close to the council.
+A video meeting set for Saturday afternoon between members of a presidential transitional council, representing a range of Haitian society, with representatives of the Caribbean Community (CARICOM) was delayed until Monday, according to an official close to the council.

+The council members met among themselves Saturday morning, but were unable to reach an agreement on how the body will function.

-Henry agreed on March 11 to step down, but negotiations on forming a transitional government have been slow despite pressure from neighboring Caribbean countries and the United States.
+Henry agreed on March 11 to resign when the council is in place, but negotiations over its formation have been slow despite pressure from neighboring Caribbean countries and the United States.

 The council is meant to name an interim prime minister to oversee the country's first elections since 2016.